 Our new Emergency Department

-Work is progressing well on the new £21.25 million Emergency Department at Croydon University Hospital which is due to be completed this summer and fully opened shortly afterwards.
+Work is progressing well on the new £21.25 million Emergency Department at Croydon University Hospital which is due to be completed soon.

 As well as being bigger than the existing facilities, the new department will offer greater privacy for all patients.
 It will also include a separate children’s unit with its own waiting room and play area, and will be one of the first hospitals to include a dedicated Children and Adolescent Mental Health Service (CAHMS).